 You already know the banana is a go-to fruit for a fast and healthy snack, but were you aware it’s great for your hair?
 And also, that rhymed.
 Bonus points!
 Bananas contain a mineral element called silica, which aids in synthesizing collagen.
 This can make hair thicker and stronger.
 It also adds an extra shine because it is rich in natural oils and potassium.
 In addition, bananas have antimicrobial properties and vitamins that help repair sun-damaged hair and heal an over-dry scalp, thereby alleviating issues like dandruff.
 And the best thing is that you probably have a banana waiting for you in your kitchen right now.

 Your hair and scalp will feel newly nourished and healthier.
 Who woulda thought ingredients for a tropical smoothie could be a secret weapon for your hair?
-Now you’ll never underestimate the power of the banana.
+Now you know you’ll never underestimate the power of the banana.
 In summary, orange you glad I didn’t say banana again?

 2. Keep it cuckoo for coconuts